Archeology

 Dec 19, 2019

-Since the late 19th century, several expeditions have attempted to unravel the mysteries of Rapa Nui culture through archaeological investigations and oral tradition.
-The knowledge gained to date has not been conclusive.
-This also applies to the “whitening” ritual of chosen young people in the famous Ana Hue Neru ritual
+Since the late 19th century, various expeditions have attempted to unravel the mysteries of Rapanui culture through archaeological investigations and oral traditions of the islanders.
+However, the knowledge gathered to date has not been very conclusive.
+This is especially true for the rituals known as “whitening” of selected young people

 Dec 16, 2019